Lidice

 Lidice ([lɪɟɪtsɛ]; Liditz) is a municipality and village in Kladno District in the Central Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.

-Lidice is built near the site of the previous village, which was completely destroyed on 10 June 1942 on orders from Adolf Hitler and Reichsführer-SS Heinrich Himmler in reprisal for the assassination of Reich Protector Reinhard Heydrich.
+Lidice is built near the site of the previous village, which was completely destroyed on 10 June 1942 on orders from Adolf Hitler and acting Reichsprotektor Kurt Daluege in reprisal for the assassination of Reich Protector Reinhard Heydrich.

+Etymology

+The name is derived from the personal name Lída (in old Czech written as Ľúda), meaning "the village of Lída's people".
+The personal name is a shortened form of the female name Ludmila/Lidmila, but it also became a surname.

 Geography

 Lidice is located about 4 km east of Kladno and 12 km northwest of Prague.
-It lies in a flat agricultural landscape of the Prague Plateau.
+It lies in a flat agricultural landscape in the Prague Plateau.

 History

-The first written mention of Lidice is from 1318.
-After the industrialisation of the area, many of its people worked in mines and factories in the neighbouring cities of Kladno and Slaný.
+The first written mention of Lidice is from 1318, in a chronicle written by Peter of Zittau.
+For centuries, Lidice was an agricultural village, which belonged to the Buštěhrad estate and shared its owners.
+After the industrialisation of the area in the second half of the 19th century, many of the inhabitants of Lidice worked in mines and steelworks in neighbouring Kladno and Slaný.

 Lidice was chosen as a target for reprisals in the wake of the assassination of Reinhard Heydrich, because its residents were suspected of harbouring local resistance partisans, and were falsely associated with aiding team members of Operation Anthropoid.
 On 9 June 1942, 172 boys and men between age 14 to 84 were shot.
 Altogether, about 340 people from Lidice were murdered in the German reprisal (192 men, 60 women and 88 children).
 The village was set on fire and the remains of the buildings destroyed with explosives.
 After the war ended, only 153 women and 17 children returned.
 They were rehoused in a new village of Lidice that was built overlooking the original site, using money raised by the Lidice Shall Live campaign, initiated by Sir Barnett Stross and based in north Staffordshire in the United Kingdom.
-The first part of the new village was completed in 1949.
+The new village was built in 1947–1949.

-Evidence of the massacre, including Nazi propaganda videos, was shown at the Nuremberg Trials as a demonstration of the Nazi regime's violence.
+Evidence of the massacre, including Nazi propaganda films, was shown at the Nuremberg Trials as a demonstration of the Nazi regime's violence.
 This included testimony from two of the surviving children, who were forcibly re-housed as part of the adoption process of Germanization.

+Demographics

+Transport

+The I/61 road that connects Kladno with the D7 motorway runs along the northern municipal border.